ubco-W2022T1-cosc301/project-group37/data/processed/README.md

 # Processed Data Folder

-- `processed` - You can place cleaned up, and processed data files in this directory.
+- `processed` - Here we are going to put only analyzed dataset with only those companies and numbers that are needed for our work.